-Who doesn’t want to spend the evening of Father’s Day drinking good beer and eating good cheese?
-At this class, it’s all about big flavor: we’ll taste three different aged and craft Cheddars, and pair each with a different craft beer.
+Who doesn’t want to spend a Sunday summer evening drinking good beer and eating good cheese?
+At this class, it’s all about big flavor: we’ll taste four different aged and craft Cheddars, and pair them with two different craft beers.
 Limited to 24 attendees.

 In celebration of the founding of our country, we’ll taste and learn the stories of a red Cheddar, a white brie and a small-batch blue.
 Then we’ll toast to another year with a glass of champagne and a final pairing of chocolate and cheese.
 Limited to 24 attendees, includes glass of wine, beer or beverage.